cryptd3x/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/ostep-code-master/cpu-api/README.md

 }
 ```

 **Answer:** The child process starts with the same value (100) as the parent because `fork()` creates a complete copy of the parent's memory space.
-When each process changes a variable, it modifies its own independent local variable.
+When each process changes a variable, it modifies its independent local variable.
 As such, the changes in one process cannot affect the other process's copy of said variable.

 2. Write a program that opens a file (with the `open()` system call) and then calls `fork()` to create a new process.
 Can both the child and parent access the file descriptor returned by `open()`?
 What happens when they are writing to the file concurrently?